An official website of the United States government

 In this book, authors Philip Corr and Anke Plagnol provide an introduction to behavioral economics, a relatively new field of study that uses insights from psychology to understand economic behavior.
 Books in behavioral economics are plentiful and growing in number, ranging from rigorous and highly technical treatments of various topics in the field to accessible general-audience popular books telling stories about how people sometimes don’t behave as predicted by standard economic models.
 Behavioral Economics: The Basics falls within these two extremes: it summarizes the academic literature related to behavioral economics and provides a large number of examples drawing from case studies and anecdotal evidence.

 The book is organized in seven chapters.
 Chapter 1 introduces the basic concepts of behavioral economics and explains why this new field is important.
 The chapter discusses how behavioral economics uses ideas from psychology to study economic behavior and argues that standard economics often fails to explain how people behave.
 Corr and Plagnol mention the 2007–08 financial crisis, a macroeconomic event (at the level of the economy as a whole), as an example illustrating the limitations of standard economics, although the book focuses on microeconomics (how individuals make decisions).
-The authors go on to characterize standard economic theory, which is grounded in rational choice, as normative economics (making judgements on economic policy or economic behavior) and behavioral economics as positive economics (describing and explaining economic behavior without making judgements).
+The authors go on to characterize standard economic theory, which is grounded in rational choice, as normative economics (making judgments on economic policy or economic behavior) and behavioral economics as positive economics (describing and explaining economic behavior without making judgments).
 While most economists won’t agree with these characterizations, some behavioral economists, including Corr and Plagnol, have adopted this controversial interpretation of normative versus positive economics.

 Chapter 1 also discusses the role of behavioral economics in the economics discipline.
 One view, which I believe is shared by most economists, is that behavioral economics should be used to complement standard economics.
 In that sense, behavioral economics can explain anomalous cases of individual economic behavior.
 Another view, and one the authors seem to adopt throughout the book, is that standard economic theory is not only incapable of explaining economic behavior, but also that economists have not taken the criticisms from behavioral economics seriously.
 As one example, the authors note that economists rarely take the results of laboratory studies, which often use small samples of undergraduate students, as reliable or generalizable.
 While these studies may provide some interesting findings, their tiny samples (the number of participants is limited by the size of a classroom or a computer lab) and the complexity of the decisions asked of students (many of whom are not majoring in economics) render their experimental results biased and unscientific.